theStrangeAdventurer/gatsby-obsidian-blog-starter/README.md

 </p>
 # Gatsby's Obsidian blog starter

+## Example
+An example of a blog that works on this code base can be viewed [here](https://thestrangeadventurer.com).
+By the way, I post my notes there, in particular there is a series of articles about creating my blog.
+If you are wondering how to create your blog from scratch.

 ## Quick start

 - Create symbol link from your Obsidian vault to `./content` folder: